caesarfeta/dot_com/story/sparql_model/sparql_model.md

 I can do that because I defined :symbol as my KEY attribute.

-# Use your model some more... more...
+# Use your model some more... some more...
 So what info do I have on Silicon?

 	elem.all